verveder/wordCreator/README.md

 ## wordCreator

 ### WHAT IS IT:
-It's still a simple word "generator" for conlangs, but with improved "graphics".
+It's still a simple word "generator" for conlangs, but improved a bit in comparison with older version.
-GUI is totally rewrited and project "code" is totally reorganised.
+Main changes: GUI is totally rewrited and project "code" is totally reorganised.

 Once mvp is developed, old "Creator" will be removed.

-### WHAT IT DOES:

-!!!
-WORK IN PROGRESS !!!
+### WORK IN PROGRESS

+#### TO-DO's:
+- [ ] Place widgets on screen _correctly_
+- [ ] Define and create additional buttons
+- [ ] Start working with what wordCreator does, not with how it looks